Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Results of the simulation

-For a finite $\xi$ this value needs to be corrected \cite{Jimenez:2017cdr,Ballardini:2019rqh}.
-In the upper panel of \cref{fig:rhoGF} we show the corrected value of \cite{Ballardini:2019rqh} for $ \rho^{\rm(a)}_{GF}$ (orange line), that we avoid writing explicitly\footnote{In other words, the analytical prediction in the plots of \cref{fig:rhoGF,fig:rhoGF_xi} is computed as a time-dependent $\rho_{\rm GF}(\tau)$ using the $\xi$-constant result of \cite{Ballardini:2019rqh} with the value of $\xi(\tau)$ from the lattice simulation (see bottom right panel of \cref{fig:backgroundvalues}).}.
+}.
 In the bottom panel of the same figure we show $\rho_{\rm GF}$ from the simulation normalized by the same analytical prediction.
 The dashed orange line in the bottom panel of \cref{fig:rhoGF} shows the ratio between the expression \eqref{eq:rhogf} and the corrected value.

-During the first few e-folds of expansion, the energy density in the simulation is bigger than the analytical result.
-This is because the lattice calculation includes sub-horizon UV-divergent contributions that are subtracted in the analytical computation due to the renormalization procedure.
+We can see that the evolution of $\rho_{\rm GF}$ from the simulation can be divided into three phases.
+During the first phase, from the beginning until $N_e\sim1$, the lattice energy density is much higher than the theoretical expectation due to the classical nature of the simulation.
+This is because the lattice calculation includes subhorizon UV-divergent contributions that are subtracted in the analytical computation due to the renormalization procedure.
+These UV-divergent contributions are not subtracted in the lattice computation, as this would lead to an unphysical spatial curvature in the Friedmann equations, as pointed out in \cite{caravano2021lattice}.
 The initial value of $\rho_{\rm GF}$ is bigger in the case of the first scheme, and this is a consequence of the higher UV-cutoff (see the end of the previous section).
-Except in this first phase, we can see that the first scheme significantly underestimates the energy density in real space with respect to the second scheme.
-In both cases, during the last e-folds of evolution (after $N_e\sim 5$) the energy density is lower than the analytical value, as all the modes of the simulation become super-horizon and the gauge field production is suppressed due to the finite spatial resolution of the lattice.
+After this, there is a second phase until $N_e \sim 4$ in which the lattice result is of the same order of the theoretical value (see more below).
+This is only true for the second scheme, as the first one significantly underestimates the energy density of the gauge field in real space.
+During the last $e$-folds of evolution (after $N_e\sim 5$), there is a last phase in which the energy density is much lower than the analytical value, and this is due to the finite size of the lattice.
+Indeed, at the end of the simulation all the modes become superhorizon and the gauge field production is suppressed due to the finite spatial resolution of the lattice.